tallosan/vendr-api/vendr/README.md

 https://developer.vendoor.ca/#introduction

-**Note**, it his highly recommended that use the new site, as the docs here are deprecated and will not contain the most up-to-date information.
+**Note**, it his highly recommended that you use the new site, as the docs here are deprecated and will not contain the most up-to-date information.

 ---